 You can find extended ASCII characters in Character Map.
 Some extended ASCII characters should not be used in passwords and passphrases.
 Do not use a character if a keystroke is not defined for it in the lower-right corner of the Character Map dialog box.

-Windows 7 or Vista passwords can be much longer than the eight characters recommended above.
+Windows passwords can be longer than the eight characters recommended above.
 In fact, you can make a password up to 127 characters long.
-However, if you are on a network that also has computers running Windows 95 or Windows 98, consider using a password that is no longer than 14 characters.
-If your password is longer than 14 characters, you might not be able to log on to your network from computers running those operating systems.
+However, if you are on a network, consider using a password that is no longer than 14 characters.
+If your password is longer than 14 characters, you might be unable to log on to your network from computers running some operating systems.